 Economic Recovery and Tourism Revival

 The revival of tourism has been particularly important for Galveston's economy.
+Marketing campaigns have highlighted Galveston's beaches, historic attractions, and cultural events.
 The island has worked hard to promote itself as a destination for families, couples, and groups.
-Marketing campaigns have highlighted Galveston's beaches, historic attractions, and cultural events.
 The island has also hosted several major events, such as the Lone Star Motorcycle Rally and Dickens on The Strand, which have drawn large crowds and generated significant revenue.

 Community Resilience and Future Preparedness

 The people of Galveston have shown remarkable resilience in the face of adversity.
-The community has come together to support each other, rebuild their lives, and create a better future for the island.
+Now, the community has come together to support each other, rebuild their lives, and create a better future for the island.
 This resilience has been evident in the volunteer efforts, the fundraising campaigns, and the countless acts of kindness that have taken place in the aftermath of Hurricane Ike.

 FAQ: Galveston Before and After Hurricane Ike